Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 \subsection{The aim of the paper}

-Deep learning has led to many practical breakthroughs and has permitted to obtain significant improvement of state of the art performances in many fields such as computer vision, natural language processing, signal processing, robotics etc The range of its applications grows at a strong pace.
-Despite these empirical success, the theory supporting deep learning is still far from satisfactory.
-For instance, sharp and accurate answers to the most natural questions on: - the efficiency of optimization algorithms when applied to the objective function minimized in deep learning (\cite{livni2014computational,haeffele2015global,choromanska2015loss,choromanska2015open,safran2016quality,baldi1989neural,baldi1995learning,kawaguchi2016deep,2018arXiv180206384V}); - the expressiveness of the networks (\cite{barron1993universal,andoni2014learning,eldan2016power,cohen2016expressive,khrulkov2017expressive,cohen2016convolutional,montufar2014number,telgarsky2016benefits}); - guarantees on the statistical risk (\cite{janzamin2015beating,goel2017eigenvalue,xie2016diversity,schmidt2017nonparametric}) are still missing.
+Deep learning has led to many practical breakthroughs and has led to significant improvements and state of the art performances in many fields such as computer vision, natural language processing, signal processing, robotics {\it etc}.
+The range of applications grows at a strong pace.
+Despite these empirical successes, the theory supporting deep learning is still far from satisfactory.
+For instance, sharp and accurate answers to the most natural questions on: the efficiency of optimization algorithms when applied to the objective function minimized in deep learning (\cite{livni2014computational,haeffele2015global,choromanska2015loss,choromanska2015open,safran2016quality,baldi1989neural,baldi1995learning,kawaguchi2016deep,2018arXiv180206384V}); and the expressiveness of the networks (\cite{barron1993universal,andoni2014learning,eldan2016power,cohen2016expressive,khrulkov2017expressive,cohen2016convolutional,montufar2014number,telgarsky2016benefits}); and guarantees on the statistical risk (\cite{janzamin2015beating,goel2017eigenvalue,xie2016diversity,schmidt2017nonparametric}) for learned neural networks are still missing.
 This makes it difficult to optimize and configure neural networks.
-Moreover, the absence of answers to these questions does not make it possible to certify that systems built with deep learning algorithms are robust.
+Moreover, the absence of answers to these questions prevents certification that systems built with deep learning algorithms are robust.

-Also, the reasons explaining the outcome of a neural network are often difficult to highlight (\cite{bach2015pixel,montavon2017explaining,hendricks2016generating}).
-Even worse, despite the few settings described in \cite{Arora,arora2014provable,brutzkus2017globally,li2017convergence,sedghi2014provable,zhong2017recovery}, the instability of the parameters optimizing the deep learning objective does not allow the interpretation of the features defined by these parameters.
+The reasons explaining the outcome of a neural network are often difficult to highlight (\cite{bach2015pixel,montavon2017explaining,hendricks2016generating}).
+Even worse, despite the settings described in \cite{Arora,arora2014provable,brutzkus2017globally,li2017convergence,sedghi2014provable,zhong2017recovery}, the instability of the parameters optimizing the deep learning objective does not allow the interpretation of the features defined by these parameters.
 This last problem is the one we investigate in this work.